MonoidMusician/blog/sources/for_the_users.md

 ## User scripts

-I use TamperMonkey extension on Chrome.
+I use TamperMonkey extension on Chromium.

 ### Dark mode